-These results can be further understood by plotting global-mean precipitation as a function of global-mean surface temperature; the derivative of this function is the global hydrological sensitivity (Fig. 1c).
-From cold ($\sim 270~\rm K$) to warm ($\sim 320~\rm K$) climates, global-mean precipitation exhibits a fairly linear relationship with global-mean surface temperature, with only slight decreases in the rate of global-mean precipitation increase.
-In hot ($> 320~\rm K$) climates, the CAM4 simulations indicate that global-mean precipitation increases more slowly with global-mean surface temperature and eventually decreases at approximately 330 K (Fig. 1c).
-In the CAM4 simulation with the more accurate radiation code, global-mean precipitation continues to decrease substantially despite increasing surface temperatures.
-Note that other GCMs, such as MPI-ESM1.2 and HadCM3L, exhibit overall weaker increases in precipitation for the same surface temperature range as the CAM simulations (gold and light blue lines, Fig. 1c).
+These results can be further understood by plotting global-mean precipitation as a function of global-mean surface temperature; the derivative of this function is the global hydrological sensitivity (Figure 1c).
+From cold (~270 K) to warm (~320 K) climates, global-mean precipitation exhibits a fairly linear relationship with global-mean surface temperature, with only slight decreases in the rate of global-mean precipitation increases.
+In hot (>320 K) climates, the CAM4 simulations indicate that global-mean precipitation increases more slowly with global-mean surface temperature and eventually decreases at approximately 330 K (Figure 1c).
+In the CAM4 simulations from Wolf et al. (2018), which contain more accurate radiation code, global-mean precipitation continues to decrease substantially despite increasing surface temperatures.
+Note that other GCMs, such as MPI-ESM1.2 and HadCM3L, exhibit overall weaker increases in precipitation for the same surface temperature range as the CAM simulations (gold and light blue lines, Figure 1c).
+This indicates that global-mean precipitation might exhibit a smaller maximum rate and could begin to decrease at lower surface temperatures.

 To understand the mechanisms contributing to global-mean precipitation as a function of global-mean surface temperature, we examine the surface energy budget (see Section 2.2.1).
-Figure 2 shows the components of the surface energy budget (converted from W m-2 to mm day-1).
-The clear-sky and cloud components of the net surface shortwave and net surface longwave fluxes are shown in Figure S1.
+Figure 2 shows the components of the surface energy budget (converted from W m^{-2} to mm day-1).
+The clear-sky and cloud components of the net surface shortwave and net surface longwave fluxes are shown in Figure S1 in Supporting Information S1.

-From cold to warm climates, the global-mean net surface shortwave flux exhibits relatively little change, though there is large intermodel spread (Fig. 2a).
+From cold to warm climates, the global-mean net surface shortwave flux exhibits relatively little change, though there is large intermodel spread (Figure 2a).
 For example, the CAM simulations exhibit little change in the net surface shortwave flux, whereas MPI-ESM1.2 exhibits a strong decrease.
-From cold to warm climates, both the net surface longwave flux and surface sensible heat flux approach zero with little intermodel spread (Fig. 2b and 2c).
-The net surface longwave flux change is almost entirely driven by the clear-sky component (Fig. S1).
+From cold to warm climates, both the net surface longwave flux and surface sensible heat flux approach zero with little intermodel spread (Figure 2b and 2c).
+The net surface longwave flux change is almost entirely driven by the clear-sky component (Figure S1 in Supporting Information S1).

-In hot climates, the net surface longwave flux and surface sensible heat flux are zero or slightly positive (Fig. 2b, 2c).
+In hot climates, the net surface longwave flux and surface sensible heat flux are zero or slightly positive (Figures 2b and 2c).
 This occurs because differences in surface and tropospheric air temperatures become small, and the atmosphere approaches the optically thick limit, where upward longwave emission at the surface and the downward longwave emission from within the atmosphere that reaches the surface occur at almost the same temperature (O'Gorman & Schneider, 2008).
-As a result, global-mean evaporation, and thus global-mean precipitation, is almost entirely balanced by the net surface shortwave flux, which exhibits a strong decrease in hot climates (Fig. 2a).
-The clear-sky component of the net surface shortwave flux decreases in hot climates (Fig. S1) because of increased shortwave absorption by the atmosphere due to water vapor (Fig. S2).
-The decrease in net surface shortwave flux occurs in both CAM4 simulations, though the decrease is stronger at high temperatures in the CAM4 simulations with the more accurate radiation code (blue and red lines, Fig. 2a).
+As a result, global-mean evaporation, and thus global-mean precipitation, is almost entirely balanced by the net surface shortwave flux, which exhibits a strong decrease in hot climates (Figure 2a).
+The clear-sky component of the net surface shortwave flux decreases in hot climates (Figure S1 in Supporting Information S1) because of increased shortwave absorption by the atmosphere due to water vapor (Figure S2 in Supporting Information S1).
+The decrease in net surface shortwave flux occurs in both CAM4 simulations, though the decrease is stronger at high temperatures in the CAM4 simulations from Wolf et al. (2018) (blue and red lines, Figure 2a).

-3.2 Zonal-mean precipitation
+3.2.
+Zonal-Mean Precipitation

-We now examine zonal-mean precipitation as a function of global-mean surface temperature (Fig. 3).
-We focus on the CAM simulations to understand the regions contributing to the decrease in global-mean precipitation for surface temperatures beyond 330 K. The same analysis for each simulation from LongRunMIP is shown in Figure S3.
+We now examine zonal-mean precipitation as a function of global-mean surface temperature (Figure 3).
+We focus on the CAM simulations to understand the regions contributing to the decrease in global-mean precipitation for surface temperatures beyond 330 K. The same analysis for each simulation from LongRunMIP is shown in Figure S3 in Supporting Information S1.